 Virtually every article with Basenji info starts with mention of their being the barkless dog breed from deep in the Congo in Africa.
 And yes, Basenjis DO trace their roots to Africa, but they are anything but silent.
 From blood-curdling screams to yodels to whines that have a range any opera singer would envy… African Basenji dogs make themselves heard!

-At one time the Basenji was considered one of the original "ancient breed of dogs", but a recent study has shown they are not.
+At one time the African Basenji dog was considered one of the original "ancient breed of dogs", but a recent study has shown they are not.
 It seems there was some dabbling with the Middle Eastern wolves eons ago.
 If not one of the nine ancient breeds. they are still considered one of the 13 really, really old breeds.

 Basenjis in Africa were expected to trot, run, jump and climb all day, every day.
 They literally had to work for their supper AND help provide for the entire village.
 This high energy level is still found in today's Basenjis.
 If they don't have a positive release for all that energy, such as daily runs with an athletic owner, they can (probably will) tear stuff up.
 As in entire living rooms, not just the sofa!

 If you want a high energy, intelligent, independent dog, the African Basenji dog may be just the pet for you.
 If you want a dog to cuddle with as you Netflix binge, you might keep looking.

 As a business owner, I get a LOT of requests for guest blog posts.
 As I rule I don't do them for lots of reasons, but this one caught me eye.
 Maria, from Roto-Rooter, emailed and shared some info on their Pet Rescue program and I was all in!